Quansight-Labs/quansight-labs-site/posts/2021/02/accessibility-whos-responsible.md

 **I don’t want to make abled people’s experience different than it already is!**
 Depending on what you are doing, the changes might not be active or noticeable unless assistive technologies or accessibility features are being actively used.
-And in many cases, accessibility features improve the experience for all users and not just those they were designed for.
+And in many cases, accessibility features improve the experience for all users and not just those they were designed for (sometimes called the [curb cut effect](https://uxdesign.cc/the-curb-cut-effect-universal-design-b4e3d7da73f5)).
 Even if you aren’t convinced, I’d encourage you to ask yourself why creating the user experience you want and making that experience accessible are mutually exclusive.
 What are people missing out on if they can’t use your product?
 What are you missing out on if they can’t use your product?

 ### What could responsibility be like?
 With JupyterLab, it was just a matter of a few people who were willing to say they were tired of waiting and able